-B. Movement of Visitors: The hospital shall develop policies regarding the movement of visitors, which provide for infection control and patient privacy, but also allow the patient appropriate freedom as to the time, nature, and location of visit.
+B. Movement of visitors: the hospital shall develop policies regarding the movement of visitors, which provide for infection control and patient privacy, but also allow the patient appropriate freedom as to the time, nature, and location of visit.

-C. Use of Volunteers:
+C. Use of volunteers:

-(1) the scope of volunteer activities shall be delineated in hospital policies and procedures and shall cover periods of routine operation and periods of disaster and emergency operation;
+(1) the scope of volunteer activities shall be delineated in hospital policies and procedures;